gayatri-a-b/busrouting/README.md

 2) `/camper_registration`

-* PURPOSE: registering/unregistering campers.
-Changes made here will be automatically reflected on this page and in /admin_dashboard
+* Register/unregister campers.
+Changes made here will be automatically reflected on this page and in `/admin_dashboard`.

    * Add Camper: enter the name and drop-off location for each camper.
 Hit "REGISTER" to register the camper.
    * Remove Camper: select which camper to remove.
 Hit "REMOVE" to remove the camper.